 Young, cool and incredibly successful, that's exceptional tennis talent Naomi Osaka.
-For Japan, she is the face of the Olympic Games in Tokyo and the hope for a precious metal.
+A face of the Olympic Games in Tokyo, she lit the flame to kick off the Olympic tournament.
 Just in time for the start of the Olympic Games, on July 16, 2021, it became clear how important the young tennis player is: The streaming provider Netflix published a documentary series that shows two years in Naomi Osaka's life and provides insight into her family environment and her career.
-Only few athletes before her have received this honor, but Osaka is rightly part of the illustrious group:
+Only few athletes before her have received this honor, but Osaka is rightly part of the illustrious group.

 At the age of 20, she was the first Japanese to win her first Grand Slam title with the US Open and is also the first Asian to be ranked number 1 in the world in tennis.
 Despite her youth, she was the highest-earning athlete in 2020, thanks largely to advertising and sponsorship revenue.
 She campaigns against racism and discrimination, and made her political activism known on social media, but also on the tennis court, especially during tournaments in the US.